icculus/mojozork/README.md

 This project is just for fun; everyone should write this at some point as an educational activity.
-If you want a serious Z-Machine implementation, there are certainly better ones out there (I personally recommend "Frotz" at http://frotz.sourceforge.net/ and there are many others, too).
+If you want a serious Z-Machine implementation, there are certainly better ones out there (I personally recommend ["Frotz"](http://frotz.sourceforge.net/) and there are many others, too).

 This program currently supports most of the Version 3 Z-Machine.
 This is enough to play the vast majority of Infocom's catalog.
 Later Infocom games